Manifold Fitting in Ambient Space: Conclusion

 \section{Conclusion}

 In this paper, we investigate the problem of manifold fitting.
-Our focus differs from the usual problem that aims to map the input points into a lower dimensional space so as to extract the lower dimensional structure.
-Instead, we propose to fit a manifold in the ambient space to a set of data points possibly with noise.
-A key feature of our approach is to utilize the eigenspectrum of the Laplace-Beltrami operator, known as the Shape-DNA, which helps reduce the computational complexity by finding a smaller set of points to operate on, while it preserves the geometric structure.
-This simple yet efficient method allows us to approximate a manifold from the input data without any constraints regarding the intrinsic dimension of the underlying manifold.
-Furthermore, the output of our method is in the original ambient space which will be more practical for many real life applications as we will be able to visualize or compare the output in the original space.
+Our focus differs from that of more regular research, which aims to map the input points into a lower-dimensional space to extract the lower-dimensional structure.
+Instead, we propose to fit a manifold in the ambient space to a set of sample points.
+A key feature of our approach is the use of the spectrum of the Laplace–Beltrami operator, known as the Shape-DNA, which helps reduce the computational complexity by finding a smaller set of points to operate on, while preserving the geometric structure.
+This simple and efficient method allows us to approximate a manifold from the sample points without any constraints on the intrinsic dimensions of the underlying manifold.
+Furthermore, the output of our method is in the original ambient space, which will be more practical for many real-life applications as we will be able to visualize or compare the output in the original space.
 In our work, we also provide the error bounds for estimating the tangent space using PCA and surface approximation using MLS.
-In our numerical simulations, the results are encouraging.
-In the simulations for the 1-dimensional manifold, we can see that the the approximated manifold from our method is close to the original manifold.
-For the face images, the output from our proposed algorithms yields visually pleasing denoising results for the input with high SNR and visually acceptable results as compared to PCA or local PCA for the input with lower SNR.
+The results of our numerical simulations are encouraging.
+In the simulations for the one-dimensional manifold, the approximated manifold from our method was close to the original manifold.
+For the face images, the output from our proposed algorithms yielded visually pleasing denoising results for the input with high SNR, and visually acceptable results, compared with PCA, for the input with lower SNR.

 We view the subsampling step proposed in this paper as a general step.
-This subsampling step can also be adapted by other well established manifold learning methods to reduce the complexity of their algorithm.
-As a whole, our method may also be adapted into other dimension reduction techniques to first denoise the input data so that the lower dimensional structure can be extracted more accurately.
+This subsampling step can also be adapted by other well-established manifold-learning methods to reduce the complexity of their algorithms.
+As a whole, our algorithm may also be adapted to other dimension-reduction techniques to first denoise the sample points and thereby enable the lower-dimensional structure to be extracted more accurately.